 adjective / comically or repulsively ugly or distorted. incongruous or inappropriate to a shocking degree.

 Gandhi is an actor, producer, and singer-songwriter who’s played a slew of ethnically ambiguous characters on stage, television and film.
 Among many other theater productions, as a member of San Francisco’s Jump!
-Theatre she wrote, produced, and starred (as an actor/singer/dancer) in the moody, mixed-media production “Terminally Female: A Cabaret”, before migrating to Los Angeles.
-Television credits include roles on BOSCH, SHAMELESS, and THE FOSTERS.
-Films she can be seen in include indie cult feature, DUST UP and festival circuit darlings THUMPER (premiered at Tribeca FIlm Festival), IN ABSENTIA (Raindance, Remi Film Festival winner and more) and 20 WEEKS (premiered at the LA Film Festival).
+Theatre she wrote, produced, and starred (as an actor/singer/dancer) in the moody, mixed-media production “Terminally Female: A Cabaret” before migrating to LA.
+Television credits include roles on Bosch, Shameless, and The Fostersand a films she can be seen in include indie cult feature Dust Up and festival circuit darlings Thumper (premiered at Tribeca Film Festival) and In Absentia (Raindance, Remi Film Festival winner and more).

-In an effort to negate being typecast, Gandhi co-wrote/co-produced/co-starred in BROAD STROKES (5 Days.
+In an effort to negate being typecast, Gandhi co-wrote/co-produced/co-starred in Broad Strokes (5 Days.
 5 Themes.
 5 Directors.
 40 Comedic Micro-shorts).
-Since then, she has produced several films and series, including the award winning SCRAP (starring Anthony Rapp and Vivian Kerr), and the feature film STRANDED ON EARTH (directed by Mike Bruce and featuring Noel Gallagher's High Flying Birds).
-She also serves as Chief Strategy Officer of the LA based film collective We Make Movies and is one half of the musical duo VATAVARAN.
+Since then, she has produced several films and series, including the award winning Scrap (starring Anthony Rapp and Vivian Kerr), and the feature film Stranded On Earth (directed by Mike Bruce and featuring Noel Gallagher's High Flying Birds).
+She also serves as Chief Marketing Officer of the LA based film collective and production company We Make Movies and is one half of the musical duo VATAVARAN.
 Gandhi was born in England, raised all over The States, holds degrees in English and Women’s Studies, and trained at the American Conservatory Theater in San Francisco.

 eric michael kochmer